FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 *Core behaviours*
 - Radius protection zone is now automatically set with the channel-based arrangement based on speaker distance average.
-- Dialogue box when changing speaker arrangement to offer auto scaling room parameter  for source-object
+- Dialog box when changing speaker arrangement to offer auto scaling room parameter  for source-object
 - New update Setup Wizard with mode for Essential license based sessions
 - Radius per source is now a trim factor expressed in meters for session compatibility  and to integrate with new protection zone

 **Bug Fixes**

-- OSC -1 index doesn't work with Polar /AED.
+- OSC -1 index doesn't work with Polar / AED.
 (Requires additional validation)
 - Record AED OSC messages and snapshot interpolation via Local Audio Path automation is not working
 - Aggregate input on process block does not work + add aggregate input on source
 - Listener head pivot  (roll) point should be at the Center